KranzGig/Kranztc/README.md

 # Kranztc
-Main repository for all testing
+Main repository for all testing.
+Working on DocumentHours first...